Table of Contents

 For more information on disc stack centrifuge-specific parts, please read our Disc Stack Centrifuge Parts Glossary.

-The distributing cover conveys the water to the control paring disc, which jets the closing water into the distributing ring slot mentioned above.
+The distributing cover conveys the water to the control paring disc, which jets the closing water into the above distribution ring slot.
 There is a thin, flat gasket between the distributing cover and the control paring disc.

 If this gasket is dry-rotted or torn, it causes the closing water to leak.
 Therefore some or all of the closing water do not get to the closing water chamber preventing the bowl from closing.